Q: How many applications were received last year and how large is the current class?

 Q: How many applicants are placed on the waitlist and do you rank the waitlist?

 A: The number of applicants placed on the waitlist varies each year.
-The Admissions Committee does not rank waitlisted applicants.
+The Admissions Committee does not rank applicants who have been placed on a waitlist.
 Each applicant is reviewed both individually and against the entire applicant pool.

 Q: What are my chances of being admitted from the waitlist?